lb2410/lorenebouboushian.org/README.md

 ## directories

-[/_pages/](https://github.com/edwardsharp/lorenebouboushian.org/tree/master/_pages) main pages that will get added to the main navigation.
+[/_pages/](https://github.com/edwardsharp/lorenebouboushian.org/tree/master/_pages) every file in this directory will get added, as a link, to the main navigation.

+to add a new page create a new .md file in the _pages/ directory named like: `WHATEVER.md`.

 pages need this at the top (note the position is a number that sets the order it's positioned in the navigation):